joowani/dtags/README.md

 #### Introduction

 Do you have too many git repositories or vagrant machines to manage?
-Does your daily workflow require you to switch between directories more often than you would like?
-Do you constantly look for ways to type less for more?
+Do your daily tasks require you to switch between the same directories over and over?
+Are you lazy programmer who's always looking for shortcuts?
 If you answered *yes* to any of these questions, then dtags may be for you!

 #### Getting Started